javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 After inspecting the standard library code, two things stood out.
 First, there might be some overhead because we are passing a struct rather than basic types and that is done with [a runtime check](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=342), but even if that's cheap, [the fast path always allocates](https://cs.opensource.google/go/go/+/refs/tags/go1.20.2:src/encoding/binary/binary.go;l=341) despite having a buffer ready.

-I decided to first ship the buffer writes field by field, rather than the whole struct to see the performance gains that would have, and has expected, it was minimal compared to the allocations.
+I decided to first ship the buffer writes field by field, rather than the whole struct to see the performance gains that would have, and as expected, it was minimal compared to the allocations.
 Given that we perform many writes to this buffer, these allocations quickly add up.

 Were these memory allocations expected?
 Definitely not by me, but this would not have been the case had I read [the package's documentation](https://pkg.go.dev/encoding/binary):